 The Church is a Chapel-of-Ease of the Parish of St Barnabas Jericho.
 It is staffed by the Vicar and other clergy of St Barnabas.

-At the moment, there are two regular Anglican services a week at St Thomas: Wednesday and Friday at 12.30pm and Saturday at 5.00pm
+At the moment, there are three regular Anglican services a week at St Thomas: Wednesday and Friday at 12.30pm and Saturday at 5.00pm

 Everyone is welcome.

 We share the Church with the Romanian Orthodox Community of St John Cassian.

 If you have any queries please email us: email@example.com